It’s amazing how grandchildren can awaken all those youthful insecurities you thought you’d overcome.

 And that’s really all I want to be.
 The best Grandy in the whole world.
 I don’t have to be the best grandmother, or the best nan, or the best granny, grandma, nanny, whatever.
 Just the best Grandy.
 The best I can be.

-It means I don’t have to get into a bidding war with the Other Grandparents, trying to outdo the gift giving gambit.
+It means I don’t have to get into a bidding war with the Other Grandparents, trying to outdo the gift-giving gambit.

 In fact, if the Goddesses ask if I have a gift for them (even if I do), I tell them I don’t.
 I don’t want that to be their expectation of me.

 A friend who recently became a grandparent expressed concern because the Other Grandparents were wealthier and could do more, on a material level, for her grandchild.
+She was experiencing grand insecurities.

 I pointed out to her that she will offer a unique set of skills and talents to offer the child and will be dearly loved regardless.